projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   Specify whether ACRN hypervisor image can be booted using multiboot2 protocol.
   If not set, GRUB's multiboot2 is not available as a boot option.

+``RDT_ENABLED`` (a child node of ``FEATURES/RDT``):
+  Specify whether enable Resource Director Technology(RDT) allocation feature.
+  Set to 'y' to enable the feature or 'n' to disable it.
+  The 'y' will be ignored when hardware does not support RDT.

+``CDP_ENABLED`` (a child node of ``FEATURES/RDT``):
+  Specify whether enable Code and Data Prioritization(CDP).
+CDP is an extension of CAT.
+  Set to 'y' to enable the feature or 'n' to disable it.
+  The 'y' will be ignored when hardware does not support CDP.

+``CLOS_MASK`` (a child node of ``FEATURES/RDT``):
+  Specify cache capacity bitmask for the CLOS, only continuous '1' bits are allowed.
+  The value will be ignored when hardware does not support RDT.

 ``HYPERV_ENABLED`` (a child node of ``FEATURES``):
   Specify whether Hyper-V is enabled.